logo ce-autoloader

 Native Telemetry & Insights

-Stop guessing how your islands perform.
-With telemetry baked into the core, you get deep visibility into load times and execution overhead using native browser APIs—keeping your overhead near zero while your insights stay sharp.
+With telemetry baked into the core, you get deep visibility into load times and execution overhead using native browser APIs.

 Error Fallbacks & Resilience

-Define a custom fallback component via fallback that is displayed when a module throws an error during loading.
+Define your own fallback component via fallback, that is displayed when a module throws an error during loading.

 FAQ (Perguntas Frequentes)